miqianmimi/paper-notes/Readme.md

 * Author: Ali Munir (Michigan State University)
 * Index: SIGCOMM 2014
 * Reading date: 3/12/2018
-* Keywords : Data center; Transport; Congestion Control
+* Keywords : Datacenter transport; Congestion Control

 Many Data Center transports have been proposed in recent times.
 Contrary to the common perception that they are competitors.
 We claim that the underlying strategies used in these protocols are , in fact complementary.